petercoles/laravel-google-analytics-tracking/readme.md

 composer require petercoles/laravel-google-analytics-tracking
 ```

-Add the service provider to the providers entry in your config/app.php file
+Add the service provider to the providers list in your config/app.php file

 ```
 'providers' => [